anima-wg/brski-cloud/anima-brski-cloud.md

 For use case two, as described {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the Cloud Registrar issues a voucher itself without redirecting the pledge to an Owner Registrar, the Cloud Registrar will inform the pledge what domain to use for accessing EST services in the voucher response.
 In this model, the pledge interacts directly with the EST service to enroll.
 The EST service will interact with a CA to assist in issuing a certificate to the pledge.
 This is illustrated in {{arch-two}}.

-It also possible that the Cloud Registrar may redirect the pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the pledge to the Owner Registrar.
+It is also possible that the Cloud Registrar may redirect the pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the pledge to the Owner Registrar.
 This scenario is discussed further in sections {{multiple-http-redirects}} and {{considerationsfor-http-redirect}}.

 The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the pledge and are out-of-scope of this document.

-The architectures shows the Cloud Registrar and MASA as being logically separate entities.
+The architectures show the Cloud Registrar and MASA as being logically separate entities.
 The two functions could of course be integrated into a single entity.

 There are two different mechanisms for a Cloud Registrar to handle voucher requests.